numpy/numpy/doc/source/reference/c-api/array.rst

     Convert a sequence of Python objects contained in *op* to an array of ndarrays each having the same data type.
-The type is selected based on the typenumber (larger type number is chosen over a smaller one) ignoring objects that are only scalars.
+The type is selected in the same way as `PyArray_ResultType`.
 The length of the sequence is returned in *n*, and an *n* -length array of :c:type:`PyArrayObject` pointers is the return value (or ``NULL`` if an error occurs).
     The returned array must be freed by the caller of this routine (using :c:func:`PyDataMem_FREE` ) and all the array objects in it ``DECREF`` 'd or a memory-leak will occur.
 The example template-code below shows a typically usage:

+    .. versionchanged:: 1.18.0
+       A mix of scalars and zero-dimensional arrays now produces a type capable of holding the scalar value.
+       Previously priority was given to the dtype of the arrays.

     .. code-block:: c